 When you configure object replication, a replication policy is created on both the source account and the destination account via the Azure Storage resource provider.
 The replication policy is identified by a policy ID.
 The policy on the source and destination accounts must have the same policy ID in order for replication to take place.

-A storage account can serve as the source account for up to two destination accounts.
 The source and destination accounts may be in the same region or in different regions.
 They may also reside in different subscriptions and in different Azure Active Directory (Azure AD) tenants.
 Only one replication policy may be created for each source account/destination account pair.